halbs13/Dynamics-NAV-Payroll/au-payroll-setup-payroll-codes.md

 The “Report Group” is used to group pay transactions for reporting purposes.
 If your organisation does not require grouping for reporting you can leave this setup blank.
 Note:  Only one “Report Group” can be assigned to each Pay Transaction type at any one time.

-1. In the **Search** box, enter **Report Groups**, and then choose the related link or go to the following menu: *Departments/Payroll/Setup/Payroll Setup/General/Pay Codes Setup/Report Groups.
+1. In the **Search** box, enter **Report Groups**, and then choose the related link or go to the following menu: *Departments/Payroll/Setup/Payroll Setup/General/Pay Codes Setup/Report Groups*.

 2. Fill the fields in the following table.